LouisD-KVA/WEF-GRR-analysis/README.md

 - geopolitical conflicts;
 - terrorism.

-This targeted test is used because regional differences in anticipatory skill are most interpretable when there is at least some positive global future alignment.

----

 ## Reproducibility notes

 Some parts of the predictive analysis can use precomputed RData simulation files to avoid rerunning computationally expensive simulations.
 If these objects are present, the script may load them directly.
 To fully regenerate the analysis, remove or ignore the precomputed objects and ensure that the helper functions and raw input files are available.

 When changing core settings such as the lag-window convention, the observed regressions and Monte Carlo simulations should be regenerated under the same settings.
 Do not mix observed coefficients generated under one convention with simulation envelopes generated under another.

----

 ## Software requirements